fvmassoli/CarND-PID-Control-Project/README.md

 The input data comes from a simulator that gives to the algorithm the cte on which the algorithm evaluates the steering angle of the car.

 ## Reflection
-A video of the implemented PID can be found here....
+A video of the implemented PID can be found here https://www.youtube.com/watch?v=FGRTCbF8F_U&feature=youtu.be

 The algorightm takes the CTE as input.
 The CTE simply quantify the distance (in this case Euclidean) of the car from the ideal trajectory.
 Based on it's value the algorithm evaluates the steering angle.